CodeMettle/amq_null_body_repro/README.md

 AMQ Null Text Bodies
 ====================

-I believe the issue described in [AMQ-6256](https://issues.apache.org/jira/browse/AMQ-6256), or a similar issue, still exists in ActiveMQ 5.15.4, the latest release as of today.
+I believe an issue similar to [AMQ-6256](https://issues.apache.org/jira/browse/AMQ-6256) still exists in ActiveMQ 5.15.4, the latest release as of today.

 # Replication